 Actually it’s not so easily defined, perhaps because there are so many different perspectives on what makes living (or even vacationing) in the Adirondacks desirable.
 High Peaks, Great Camps, cozy little lodges, Champlain Valley, agriculture, hunting, fly fishing, ice fishing, back country adventures, extreme sports, and the list goes on.
-Although a portrait of our Adirondack experience will evolve out of these blog posts, I won’t attempt to define the Adirondack lifestyle.
-Though often attempted, any single face of of the Adirondacks is an abstraction.
+Although a portrait of our Adirondack experience will evolve out of these blog posts, I won’t presently attempt to define the vintage Adirondack lifestyle.
+Though often attempted, any single face of of the Adirondack experience is an abstraction, often even a caricature or a stereotype.
 The real Adirondack experience is vast, rich and dynamic.
 It is precisely this richness and diversity which appeals to us.
 It is precisely this evolving character which inspires us to get involved with the people and organizations that have welcomed us.

-The video above, the first in a series of three, is called Land of My Dreams and it was apparently created by Joseph J. Harley in the late 1940’s.
-It captures a nostalgic (if extremely dated) caricature of Adirondack rustic “camp” lifestyle during the mid 1900s.
+The video from which the still above was captured, the first in a series of three, is called Land of My Dreams and it was apparently created by Joseph J. Harley in the late 1940’s.
+It captures a nostalgic (if extremely dated) caricature of vintage Adirondack living, more precisely the rustic “camp” lifestyle popularized during the mid 1900s.

 The story takes place on Bluff Island in the Adirondacks, Saranac Lake, New York.
 My great grandparents had a house that Joe built himself from scratch.
 The DEC took the house down after a law was made that people could only camp on certified islands in the lake.
 Joseph J. Harley was an amateur film maker who made many other movies and won awards for them.
 (YouTube.com)